mirage335/mirage335_author/zzLib_800-documents/050-sorting/100-draft/105-recruiting/105-recruiting.md

 other persons have reasonable ideas, often adding new abilities and imagination.

-For diversity, bring an apparently unique emphasis on pragmatism, possibilities, and brevity, so more is available for more people to pursue their own unique interests.
+For diversity, bring an apparently unique emphasis on possibilities, pragmatism, and brevity, so more is accessible for more people everywhere to pursue their own unique interests.
-For equity, continue to unequivocally oppose and reverse any bias whenever credible evidence is found, as well as support others who find, oppose, or reverse, bias.
+For equity, continue to unequivocally oppose and reverse any bias wherever credible evidence is found, to support others who find, oppose, or reverse, bias, so people can obtain the means and opportunities to pursue ideas that help everyone.
-For inclusiveness, press for the realization that people with different interests and backgrounds are actually uniquely valuable and can in fact coexist in the same world and universe.
+For inclusiveness, press for the realization that people with different interests and backgrounds are actually uniquely valuable and can in fact coexist in the same world.

 <!-- # --></pre><!-- scriptedIllustrator_markup_uk4uPhB663kVcygT0q
 '
 _t '